samsquire/ideas2/README.md

 * **Entrypoints folder** Every source repository should have an entrypoints folder whereby the various entry points for the application is obvious.
 * **Download and install simultaneously** When downloading multiple packages, Apt-get currently downloads, then installs.
 It could run a download and installation in parallel.
 * **Error synchronisation** Whenever there's an error, report it somewhere.
-* **Desktop content** Desktops should be filled with content in the form of precanned workflows, magazines.
+* **Desktop content** Desktops should be filled with content to browse and peruse.
+* **Messaging Topology format** It would be nice if messaging systems supported a generic format for creating a messaging topology.
+For publish/subscribe and distribution lists.

 # 92. GUI Thunks